 Health Benefits of Ragi Ladoo

-Ragi/Finger millets are filled with nutrients that you can call as energy boosters.
+Ragi/Finger millets are filled with nutrients that you can call energy boosters.
 Ragi is a whole grain and is also gluten-free.
-It is one of the staple grain in South India.
+It is one of the staple grains in South India.
 It is rich in fiber that helps with weight loss and to manage diabetes.

 Additionally rich in calcium, healthy carbohydrates, amino acids, and vitamin D are finger millets.